Seirdy/seirdy.one/content/posts/website-best-practices.md

 Optimal loading
 ---------------

-Nearly every Internet user has to deal with unreliable connections every now and then, even the top 1%.
+Nearly every Internet user has to deal with unreliable connections every now and then, even the most privileged.
 Developing regions lack modern Internet infrastructure; high-ranking executives travel frequently.
-Everybody hits the bottom of the bell-curve.
+Everybody hits the worst end of the bell-curve.

 Reducing load time is especially useful to poorly-connected users.
 For much of the world, connectivity comes in short bursts during which loading time is precious.
 Chances of a connection failure or packet loss increase with time.